mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

 3. [How it works](#how_it_works)

 # Getting Started:
-1. Ensure the extention is installed into Chrome
+1. Ensure the extension is installed into Chrome
-   1. The extention can be installed from the Chrome Web Store [HERE](https://chrome.google.com/webstore?hl=en)
+   1. The extension can be installed from the Chrome Web Store [HERE](https://chrome.google.com/webstore?hl=en)
    2. For testing or dev versions, please download the .zip file in the dist folder.
 1. Open the extension from the extensions menu
 2. Click the "Groups" Tab on the top to navigate to the groups table